warp-contracts/warp/README-LEGACY.md

       useVM2: true
     });
 ```

+### Internal writes
+SmartWeave protocol currently natively does not support writes between contract - contracts can only read each others' state.
+This lack of interoperability is a big limitation for real-life applications - especially if you want to implement features like staking/vesting, disputes - or even a standard approve/transferFrom flow from ERC-20 tokens.

+We proposed a new solution
 ### Performance - best practices
 In order to get the best performance on production environment (or while performing benchmarks ;-)), please follow these simple rules:
 1. Do NOT use the `TsLoggerFactory` - it is good for development, as it formats the logs nicely, but might slow down the state evaluation